apeled/capstone-boeing-2025/docs/user_guide.md

 This guide provides instructions on how to use the RankLab dashboard, whether you're accessing it locally or through the AWS deployment.
 A [screen recording](https://drive.google.com/file/d/1a8QUuOYbD_F4lETYktZ9tXeUtngpKZq9/view?usp=sharing) that demonstrates using the application can also be found on our Google Drive.

+## Dashboard Access

+After local installation following the instructions from `README.md`, open your web browser and go to `http://127.0.0.1:8050/` to access the dashboard.
+Alternatively, if using the AWS deployment, open your web browser and go to `http://3.90.69.124:8050/` to access the dashboard.
+It is important to note that this URL will no longer be active following the conclusion of the MSDS Capstone Fair.

 ## Dashboard Overview

 The RankLab dashboard consists of several sections that help you analyze and predict rankings based on multiple criteria.
 Here's a breakdown of the main components: